tzebrowski/ObdMetrics/README.md

 ## About

-This is yet another java framework that is intended to simplify communication with OBD2 adapters like ELM327 clones.
+`OBD Metrics` is a Java OBD2 framework that is intended to simplify communication with OBD2 adapters like ELM327 clones.
-The goal of the framework is to provide set of useful features that allows to collect and process vehicle metrics.
+The goal of the implementation is to provide a set of useful functions that can be a foundation for future OBD2 related applications.
 Example usage can be found under: [Android OBD2 data logger](https://github.com/tzebrowski/AlfaDataLogger "AlfaDataLogger")